 Forklift accidents are one of the most common types of work-related injuries.
-Injuries can be both serious and non-serious in nature – ranging from fractured bones to spinal cord injuries, amputation, and even death.
+Injuries can be serious and non-serious – ranging from fractured bones to spinal cord injuries, amputation, and even death.
 In the United States alone, forklifts cause around 85 deaths every year.

 Are Forklifts Dangerous Vehicles?

-An average forklift weighs around 9000 lbs – almost the same weight as a female African elephant.
+An average forklift weighs around 9000 lbs – almost the same density as a female African elephant.
 In terms of comparison, an average car weighs approximately 3000 lbs.
-Also, the weight in a forklift isn’t evenly distributed; it is heavier in the rear as a counterbalance for the weight of items that will be carried in the front.
-Unlike cars, forklifts have brakes only on the front wheels and have a small turning radius.
-This makes it difficult for the operator to control the vehicle.
+The weight in a forklift is evenly distributed; it is more substantial in the rear as a counterbalance for the pressure of objects in the front.
+Unlike cars, forklifts have brakes only on the front wheels and have a small turning radius, making it difficult for the operator to control the vehicle.
 It also makes the forklift easier to tip over while turning.
 Forklift operators must be cautious not only when driving but also during turning, stopping, or accelerating.
-Accidents are also common when safety instructions are not followed when lowering or raising the goods that are being carried.
+Accidents are also common when safety instructions ignored when lowering or raising the goods around.

 What Are The Common Types Of Forklift Accidents?

-Some of the common forklift-related accidents include: forklift overturning, operator falling off the vehicle, operator being crushed or struck by the forklift, and pedestrians being hit by a forklift.
+Some common forklift-related accidents include forklift overturning, operator falling off the vehicle, the operator being crushed or struck by the forklift, and pedestrians being hit by a forklift.
 The American Bureau of Labor Statistics estimates that around 20% of forklift accidents involve pedestrians.

-Ideally, a four-foot safety zone must be maintained when a forklift is being operated.
-This ensures that pedestrians are not driven over.
-The danger zone naturally varies depending on the length of the load – long loads need a wider safety zone when compared to horizontal loads.
-Sometimes, accidents can happen even when the pedestrian is outside the four-foot ‘danger zone,’ especially during a blind turn.
+Ideally, a four-foot safety zone is maintained during forklift operations.
+The danger zone naturally varies depending on the length of the load – long loads need a more widespread safety zone when compared to horizontal loads.
+Sometimes, accidents can happen even when the pedestrian is outside the four-foot “danger zone,” especially during a blind spot turn.

 Other Common Causes Of Forklift Accidents

 Inadequate training is one of the main reasons for forklift accidents.
 Improperly trained operators could put their lives as well as the lives of onlookers at risk.
 They must be aware of the latest safety updates, and their performance evaluated periodically.
-Besides, pedestrians must also be trained to help them understand the basic hazards of working around a forklift and the precautions they must take to prevent an accident.
-Instructions could include never walking under a load, alerting an operator if you are crossing the path of the forklift from behind, not riding pillion on a forklift, etc.
+Pedestrians in the warehouse must be trained to help them understand the primary hazards of working around a forklift and the precautions they must take to prevent an accident.
+Instructions could include never walking under a load, alerting an operator if you are crossing the forklifting path from behind, not riding pillion on a forklift, etc.